 Dean's Certification at Time of Application: Some law schools require a dean's certification at the time of application if the applicant has an academic and/or disciplinary sanction(s).
 To request a dean's certification for law school, please register with the Preprofessional Office.
 You can do so here.
 If you are reverted back to this page after logging in, click "here" again.

 ATTENTION ALUMNI/AE MATRICULATING TO LAW SCHOOL FALL 2024:

-If you were admitted to a law school that requires a dean's certification for matriculants, please go to the school's admitted students web page, complete your section of the form, and email it as a pdf attachment to Cindy Cogdill at email@example.com or fax it to Cindy at 646.430.8480.
+If you were admitted to a law school that requires a dean's certification for matriculants, please go to the school's admitted students' web page, complete your section of the form, and email it as a PDF attachment to Cindy Cogdill at email@example.com.
 You do not need to complete our online registration.